 For each of our initial survey questions we want to pull the data we uploaded to the Email Campaign into our original survey questions.
-To do so, we'll edit each question and go to the Layout tab.
-Below the Default Answer field we'll use the Insert merge code link to reference our contact data in our survey.
+To do so, we will edit each question and go to the Layout tab.
+Below the Default Answer field we will use the Select a Merge Code link to reference our contact data in our survey.

-We'll repeat this set up for each question in our survey we wish to pre-populate.
+- We will repeat this setup for each question in our survey that we wish to pre-populate.

 Reference: Merge Codes for Contact Data